 All Your Favorite Features Stay the Same

 If you are already well versed with the traditional Microsoft Office, you don’t have to worry about Microsoft 365 being any different.
-Microsoft has not made any significant changes in the cloud version that might confuse users that are familiar with the desktop version.
+Microsoft has not made any significant changes in the cloud version that might confuse users familiar with the desktop version.

 Great Admin Tools